-9 Tips for Keeping Kids Germ-Free at School
+9 Tips to Keep Your Kids Germ-Free at School

-You may not be able to protect your kids from fashion choices they’ll regret in a decade, but you can do your best to protect them from illness.
+You can't protect your kids from everything, but you can take steps to prevent them from getting illnesses and infections such as the cold and flu at school.
 Share these tips with your kids to keep them as healthy as possible:

-“The best way to prevent infections is good hand washing,” notes pediatrician Frank Esper, MD.
+“The best way to prevent infections is good hand-washing,” says pediatrician Frank Esper, MD.
 Warm, soapy water is best.
 Teach younger kids to scrub until they finish singing the entire alphabet song, and teach older kids to count to 20 before rinsing.

 This may seem antithetical to one of life’s golden rules, but it’s important to teach kids not to share personal items, such as water bottles, earbuds, hats, brushes and lip balms.